Eshaan-B/where_to/README.md

-# where_to

-A new Flutter project.

 ## WhereTo?

-A flutter app serving as the project of HarbourX hackathon
+WhereTo is a flutter app serving as the default entry to HarbourX hackathon